 All you need to do is pour the vinegar solution into the small basin and let it soak the rusted parts in the solution.
 After a while, wash it with clean water and dry it.

-If you cannot dismantle the faucet, there is nothing to worry, follow the simple process below for cleaning the corroded faucet.
+If you cannot dismantle the faucet, there is nothing to worry about, follow the simple process below for cleaning the corroded faucet.

-- Take one or two cups white vinegar
+- Take one or two cups of white vinegar

 - Pour them into a plastic bag

 - Wrap the bag filled with vinegar on the spout.
-Make sure that you hold the bag at an appropriate angle to flows the white vinegar into one corner
+Make sure that you hold the bag at an appropriate angle to flow the white vinegar into one corner

 - Leave it for 24 hours to achieve the best results